Hotline Phone Numbers

 Robert's Story: Keeping Dreams Alive

-Robert entered into foster care when he was seven years old, the result of his mother’s incarceration.
+Robert entered into foster care when he was seven years old as a result of his mother’s incarceration.
 Robert’s mother had been addicted to crack, and because of her addiction, Robert’s early years were filled with instability and chaos.

 Still, Robert’s life with his foster family didn’t seem better.
 Although they provided him with food and shelter, Robert felt like a second-class citizen among them.
 When he turned 18, his foster family kicked him out, telling him that they kept him only until they no longer received money for foster care services.

 Robert was now homeless and alone.
-Unlike many of the young people who enter our Streetwork program, Robert had finished high school, but he had never lived on his own, and had never learned life skills from his foster family in order to take care of himself.
+Robert had finished high school, but he had never lived on his own, and had never learned life skills from his foster family in order to take care of himself.
 He had no resources and no safety net.
 The only thing Robert had when he came to Streetwork was the clothes he wore when his foster family evicted him.

 Today, Robert is living his dream.
 He has a Bachelors degree from City College and is working with a social service agency, where he provides support to homebound people living with AIDS.